storybookjs/react-native/addons/addon-contexts/README.md

 ### `options.deep : boolean?` (default: `false`)

-Pass the `props` deeply into all components.
-Useful when you have multiple wrappers that take the same props.
+Pass the `props` deeply into all wrapping components.
+Useful when you want them all taking the same props.

 ### `options.disable : boolean?` (default: `false`)